 3. Lightroom Before and After Keyboard Shortcuts

-If you are a fan of keyboard shortcuts while post-processing in Lightroom then you can make use of the following shortcuts to activate the Before and after images.
+If you are a fan of keyboard shortcuts while editing in Lightroom, you can use the following shortcuts to activate the Before and After images.

-So, make use of these Lightroom keyboard shortcuts to improve your editing speeds.
+So, use these Lightroom keyboard shortcuts to improve your editing speeds.

 Now, let us see the different methods to view the Before and After in Lightroom.